cheblin/AdHoc-protocol/README.md

 Packets declared in the host body, outside of any interfaces, if they are not referenced by other packets situated inside an interface, are ignored.
 > **Packet's names should be unique!
 This rule is checked by AdHocAgent utility before upload description**

+Every packet should have project scope unique `id` annotation.
+Located in project file packs without `id` annotation, can acquire the `id` automatically from the server on description processing.
+But all packs in imported protocol descriptions should have predefined whole project scope unique `id`.

 Pack `class` fields are a list of exact information it contains.